kailash-manasarovar/statement/docs/timeline/2023/march.md

 ### Alex and Zoe

 - At one of the all hands meetings, either in April or May of this year, Alex the CEO and his assistant, Zoe, are signing in from an offsite in New York, I believe it was.
-- A few of the other managers were there; the British CTO who previously worked with Elon Musk, and there may have been some external company representatives there too.
+- A few of the other managers were there with them; the British CTO who previously worked with Elon Musk, and there may have been some external company representatives there too.
 - Anyway, the regular company all-hands meeting has started, everyone is there waiting online, but there is no Alex or Zoe.
 - We're all waiting.
 - The music is pumping hard.